-(1).
-“Do not be afraid, little flock, for your Father has been pleased to give you the kingdom.
+(2).
+Jesus stated: “Do not be afraid, little flock, for your Father has been pleased to give you the kingdom.
 Sell your possessions and give to the poor.
 Provide purses for yourselves that will not wear out, a treasure in heaven that will never fail.”
 (Lk 12:32–33, NIV)

-Jesus declares, “Ask and you will receive, and so your joy will be complete.”
-(Jn 16:24, NJB) Therefore, let’s ask him for every good thing.
+Jesus invites us, “Ask, and you will receive, that your joy may be full.”
+(Jn 16:24, RSV) Therefore, let us ask him for every good thing.
 Ask away, and build up a trustful relationship with the Lord.
-He is a very loving and generous friend.
+He is a very magnanimous and loving friend.

 He says, “I have loved you just as the Father has loved me.”
-(Jn 15:9, NJB) “Your Father has been pleased to give you the kingdom.”
-(Lk 12:32, NIV)
+(Jn 15:9, NJB)

-There are people who wish to follow Jesus perfectly, but their inner desire for admiration from their peers reveal an inordinate attachment to human approval and monetary wealth – not unlike some of their materialistically-minded acquaintances.
+There are people who wish to follow Jesus perfectly, but their inner desire for acceptance by their peers reveal an inordinate attachment to wealth, affluence, and human approval – not much different from their materialistically-minded buddies.

 What sadness this could lead to!
 Jesus says to his disciples: “I tell you, do not worry about your life and what you will eat, or about your body and what you will wear.”
-(Lk 12:22, NAB) These words are meant for the poor in spirit, but they can certainly be applied to those who worry, if they were to start giving away significant amounts of money and possessions, how they would appear to the world if they suddenly could not afford to live in expensive lifestyles, or eat at trendy restaurants, or wear the latest fashionable clothes.
+(Lk 12:22, NAB) These words are meant for the poor in spirit, but they can certainly apply to the rich who worry – if they were to start giving away significant amounts of money and possessions – how they would appear to the world if they suddenly could not afford to live in keeping with their former luxurious lifestyles, or eat at the same trendy restaurants, or wear the latest fashionable clothes.